RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ### Start Room
 <img src="https://user-images.githubusercontent.com/71182082/118396217-c8f2ed00-b64e-11eb-8bc5-88226f719972.png" width="350"><br>
-This room is the room where you spwan in a new floor of the dungeon.
+This room is where you spwan in a new floor of the dungeon.
 You can find a chest in order to be equiped for the adventure.<br>

 ### Fighting Room
 <img src="https://user-images.githubusercontent.com/71182082/118396235-e1fb9e00-b64e-11eb-9dfa-d3dd1f14d1aa.png" width="350"><br>
 In the fighting room, the player may encounters **Monsters**.<br>
-The fight start and continue whenever there is **one** monster in the room.<br>
+The fight start and continue while there is still **one** monster in the room.<br>

 ### Merchant Room
 <img src="https://user-images.githubusercontent.com/71182082/118396351-7534d380-b64f-11eb-81b7-662be47827ce.png" width="350"><br>